prebid/Prebid.js/dev-docs/publisher-api-reference.md

 #### 2. Keyword targeting for a specific bidder

 If you'd like more customization (down to the bidder level), prebid.js also provides the API to do so.
 Let’s say you still prefer to have a separate set of line items for a bidder.
-You can overwrite the bidder settings as the below example, which overwrites the default AppNexus query string targeting.
+You can overwrite the bidder settings as the below example shows, which overwrites the default AppNexus query string targeting.

 **Note that the line item setup has to match the targeting change**.